its-sachink/Educative/Python 3 - An interactive deep dive/4_Regular Expressions/3_Case_Study_Roman_Numerals.md

 ```

 </br>
-- ① This pattern has three parts. ^ matches what follows only at the beginning of the string.
-You want to make sure that the M characters, if they’re there, are at the beginning of the string.
+- ① This pattern has three parts. <mark>^ matches what follows only at the beginning of the string.</mark> You want to make sure that the M characters, if they’re there, are at the beginning of the string.
-    - M? optionally matches a single M character.
-Since this is repeated three times, you’re matching anywhere from zero to three M characters in a row.
+    - <mark>M? optionally matches a single M character.</mark> Since this is repeated three times, you’re matching anywhere from zero to three M characters in a row.
-    - nd ＄ matches the end of the string.
-When combined with the ^ character at the beginning, this means that the pattern must match the entire string, with no other characters before or after the M characters.
+    - and <mark>＄ matches the end of the string.
+When combined with the ^ character at the beginning, this means that the pattern must match the entire string, with no other characters before or after the M characters.</mark>

 </br>
 - ② The essence of the re module is the search() function, that takes a regular expression (pattern) and a string ('M') to try to match against the regular expression.
 If a match is found, search() returns an object which has various methods to describe the match.
-    - if no match is found, search() returns None, the Python null value.
+    - <mark>if no match is found, search() returns None, the Python null value.</mark>
 </br>
 - ③ 'MM’ matches because the first and second optional M characters match and the third M is ignored.
 </br>
 - ④ 'MMM' matches because all three M characters match.
 </br>
-- ⑤ 'MMMM' does not match.
-All three M characters match, but then the regular expression insists on the string ending (because of the ＄ character).
+- ⑤ <mark>'MMMM' does not match.</mark> All three M characters match, but then the regular expression insists on the string ending (because of the ＄ character).
 </br>
-- ⑥ Interestingly, an empty string also matches this regular expression, since all the M characters are optional.
+- ⑥ <mark>Interestingly, an empty string also matches this regular expression, since all the M characters are optional.</mark>

 </br>
 </br>